derekeder/FusionTable-Map-Template/README.md

 ## Still can't figure it out or more detail needed?

-[Email me!](mailto:derek.eder+git@gmail.com) Please make sure to provide a link to your current project for easier troubleshooting.
+If you're stuck and just need a little guidance, [email me](mailto:derek.eder+git@gmail.com).
+Please make sure to provide a link to your current project for easier troubleshooting.
 I try to respond within a week or so.

+If your request is more involved and will require more of my time, [contact me](mailto:info@datamade.us) at [DataMade](http://datamade.us) and I can assist you at an hourly rate.

 ## Contributors